Recent progresses on QCD phases in a strong magnetic field -- views from Nambu--Jona-Lasinio model

 By turning on baryon chemical potential $\mu_{\rm B}$, some intriguing phenomena emerge due to its nontrivial interplay with magnetic field.
 The effect of $\mu_{\rm B}$ can be introduced through the modification of the temporal derivative term~\cite{Kapusta2006} with the Lagrangian density given by~\cite{Cao:2016fby}

-In this review, we note that the $\mu_{\rm B}$ for quark is $1/3$ of that for nucleons without causing too much confusion.
+where we define $\mu=\mu_{\rm B}/3$ for brevity.
 In this section, we first consider uniform chiral condensate for simplicity.
 Then, by following a similar procedure as in Sec.\ref{ssubsec:MCE}, the Matsubara summation gives the explicit form of the thermodynamic potential as~\cite{Kapusta2006} \begin{widetext}

-where $\mu_{\rm B}$ is find to only function through the ultraviolet-finite thermal term.
+where $\mu$ is find to only function through the ultraviolet-finite thermal term.
 So, it can be regularized in the same way as $V_{\rm BT}^r(m)$ and we have